xT1lapia/xT1lapia.github.io/README.md

 ## About Me

 Hello!
-I am Ivan, a dedicated **Security Practitioner** with a passion for securing systems and protecting data.
+I am Ivan, a  **Security Practitioner** with a passion for securing systems and protecting data.
 With a background in information security and a deep understanding of cybersecurity techniques, I am continually expanding my skills and knowledge.

 ## My Mission